beezu/beammp-container-image/README.md

 ## Motivation

 This is a fork of Rouhim's BeamMP repo that's been lightly modified.
 The goal of this fork is to make it easier for people with existing BeamMP servers to move to Docker.
-It does away with environment variables in favor of passing through a Serverconfig.toml file.
+It does away with environment variables in favor of passing through a ServerConfig.toml file.

 ## Variants